 They decide they want a self catering holiday in Norfolk and then they choose you.
 Not the other way around.
 No matter how gorgeous you are, if you’re in Cumbria for example, then they wouldn’t pick you to stay with you.

 In your social media, you have to constantly talk about your area and position yourself as a business operating there.
 Share and talk about what there is to do/see/explore/experience in your area as well as sharing posts from other business and tourist sites, also talking about your area.

 2. Putting guest comments to good use

-Promotional posts only form a small part of the content you put out on social media.
-This is your chance to tell guests how amazing you are and how fab a holiday with you would be.
+Promotional posts although only form a small part of the content you put out on social media, are your chance to tell guests how amazing you are and how fab a holiday with you would be.

 Use them wisely!
 Take advantage of your past guests to market your holiday home for you.
 Take their reviews and comments and share them on social media.

 This is not you telling future guests how great you are, it’s more powerful than that, as it’s an endorsement from others.

 And rather than just typing up verbatim, take their comment and add it to an image.
 This is much more impactful.
 I created this using Canva:

 3. Getting on their bucket list